Asian shares edge higher with Fed meeting in focus

-SINGAPORE (AP) - Asian markets rose Monday on hopes that the Federal Reserve would re-evaluate its hawkish stance at a meeting later this week, following signs of slower global growth.
+SINGAPORE (AP) - Asian markets were mostly higher Monday on hopes that the Federal Reserve would re-evaluate its hawkish stance at a meeting later this week, following signs of slower global growth.

 WALL STREET: On Friday, weak economic data from China and Europe fueled worries about the global economy, dragging shares to eight-month lows.
 Sentiment was also dampened by the mess surrounding Britain's impending departure from the European Union.
 The S&P 500 index gave up 1.9 percent to 2,599.95, its lowest close since April 2.
 The Dow slipped 2 percent to 24,100.51 and the Nasdaq composite was 2.3 percent lower at 6,910.66.
 The Russell 2000 index of smaller-company stocks fell 1.5 percent to 1,410.81.
 All major U.S. indexes have fallen more than 10 percent from their record highs, reaching a mark known on Wall Street as a "correction."
 Markets are awaiting the elusive "Santa Claus rally," which usually makes December the best month of the year for stocks.